-I am fortunate enough to say that I have a regime that works for me and so I never fluctuate more than one or two pounds throughout the year.
+I am fortunate enough to say that I have a regime that works for me and so I never fluctuate more than a few pounds throughout the year.
 At Christmas, however, I do allow myself a little of what I fancy; it is called having a life after all!
 I am going to share my strategies with you that have helped me every Christmas to maintain health and not crash early in January.
 In fact; I honestly believe that I emerge from the festive season better than I entered it.
 I feel rested, nourished, and motivated to start the New Year.

 Every Christmas I take some time out to reflect and set intentions and goals for the coming year; aka a dream list.